 Since the introduction of the three-wheeler which is popularly known as keke, into the Nigeria transportation system, they have gained very wide acceptance as a convenient mode of transportation across the country.
-Their operation and regulation is barely non-existent in many urban and semi-urban towns.
+The regulation of their operation is barely non-existent in many urban and semi-urban towns.
 It is an all-comers affair, with the states and local authorities merely concerned with the token levy they collect from the operators on daily basis.
 The operators are mainly unemployed youths but in recent times, this is fast changing.
 The economic situation in the country which has worsened over time has made many artisanal practitioners leave their craft for keke transport business.
 It has also drawn secondary school leavers and even under aged individuals into the pool of keke transport operators.

 This development is having some negative impact on the social and economic life of the country.
-The artisans a having difficult times recruiting young people into their apprenticeships.
-Some of those artisans are abandoning their crafts for keke transport business as a quick means of income generation for their survival and their families'.
+The artisans are having difficult times recruiting young people into their apprenticeships.
+While some of those artisans are abandoning their crafts for keke transport business as a quick means of income generation for their economic survival.
 This has created dearth in apprentices in artisanal field.